Quackers71/rust/rust-lang.org/README.md

 - Convert temperatures between Fahrenheit and Celsius.
 - Generate the nth Fibonacci number.
 - Print the lyrics to the Christmas carol “The Twelve Days of Christmas,” taking advantage of the repetition in the song.

+## 4. Understanding Ownership

+### Ownership Rules

+- Each value in Rust has an owner.
+- There can only be one owner at a time.
+- When the owner goes out of scope, the value will be dropped.